 Having a large cutting board will definitely help, this way you can cut all your vegetables without having to clear the board to make space each time.

 This is NOT necessary though.
-I used to have a large cutting board, and while they’re useful for meal prepping at one go, they’re SO HEAVY for me!
+I used to have a large cutting board, and while they’re useful for meal prepping at one go, they’re SO HEAVY for me that wanting to use it often becomes a chore.
 Instead, I make do with my daily cutting boards.

 Salad spinner, colander and large bowls